The Cloverfield Paradox: Casting

 In March 2016, Gugu Mbatha-Raw and David Oyelowo were confirmed to be cast in the film.
 In April, Variety reported that John Krasinski was in early talks to join the film to play one of the astronauts, but had a possible conflict due to a commitment with a television series.
 In May, Elizabeth Debicki, Daniel Brühl, Chris O'Dowd, Zhang Ziyi, John Ortiz, and Aksel Hennie were announced as members of the cast.
-Cinematographer Dan Mindel was confirmed to join the film from his résumé.

 Filming

 The film was shot in Los Angeles, California, where it received tax credits under the state's film incentive program.
 While filming in Los Angeles, the project was shot under the titles of God Particle and Clean Pass.
 Filming began on June 10, 2016, and wrapped on September 23, 2016.
+Dan Mindel was the cinematographer on the film.
 According to Uziel, it was during production that he came to learn that the film was being connected to Cloverfield, requiring him to rewrite a few scenes for additional shooting.
 Uziel speculated that the decision to connect to Cloverfield was due to the difficulty in marketing a stand-alone science-fiction film at the time, and felt the connection between the films was more of an anthology series similar to The Twilight Zone, with each movie dealing with how people with complex relations deal with an other-worldly dilemma.
 The scenes set on Earth were added during production only after they found test audiences wanted to know what was happening on Earth during events on the space station.
 The final shot of the monster, similar to the creature Clover seen in the first Cloverfield movie, was a shot that the production team came to recognize as a further way to link the films.
 Among some of the film's Easter eggs includes a figurine of a "Slusho!" mascot aboard the station; the drink brand had been featured in Cloverfield's viral marketing.